thomas992/Lux/documentation/runtime-library.md

-# LoLa Runtime Library
+# Lux Runtime Library

-This file documents the LoLa Runtime Library, a set of basic I/O routines to enable standalone LoLa programs.
+This file documents the Lux Runtime Library, a set of basic I/O routines to enable standalone Lux programs.

-The API in this document is meant for the standalone LoLa interpreter and functions listed here are not necessarily available in embedded programs!
+The API in this document is meant for the standalone Lux interpreter and functions listed here are not necessarily available in embedded programs!

 ## Generic